Climate Insurance Working Group Members

 Louis Blumberg, Principal of Blumberg West Consulting

-Louis Blumberg works in California and Europe to advance climate policies that reduce greenhouse gas emissions and help society prepare for the escalating impacts of climate change.
-Previously, Louis was the Director for Climate Change at The Nature Conservancy California Chapter, working on natural climate solutions to avoid emissions from forests, farms, ranches, and wetlands.
-In addition, Louis served on the Technical Advisory Group to the Governor's Office of Planning and Research, as a member of the Integrated Climate Adaptation and Resilience Program, and as deputy director of external affairs for the California Department of Forestry and Fire Protection.
+Louis Blumberg works in California, Washington DC and Europe to advance climate policies that reduce greenhouse gas emissions and help communities address extreme heat and other escalating impacts of climate change.
+Previously, Louis was the Director of the California Climate Change Program at The Nature Conservancy working to advance natural climate solutions.
+In addition, Louis served on the Technical Advisory Group to the Governor’s Office of Planning and Research, as a member of the Integrated Climate Adaptation and Resilience Program, and as deputy director of external affairs for the California Department of Forestry and Fire Protection.

 Carolyn Kousky, Executive Director, Risk Management and Decision Processes Center, Wharton School of the University of Pennsylvania